lucasmotta/dploy/README.md

 In this case _GPLOY_ will expect to find **dev**, **stage** and **production** configs on your `gploy.yaml` file.

 ## Basic example
-If you only have one server, just name whatever you want and call `gploy`.
+If you only have one server, just name whatever you want and run `gploy`.

 ```
 awesome: